Atlantic Bubble: History

-Dependant on COVID-19 cases, PEI's Chief Health Office Dr. Heather Morrison hopes the bubble could reopen around April 1, 2021.
+Dependant on COVID-19 cases, PEI's Chief Health Office Dr. Heather Morrison hoped for the bubble to reopen around April 1, 2021.

 On March 18, 2021, the Council of Atlantic Premiers confirmed the bubble would resume April 19, 2021.

 On March 19, 2021, Nova Scotia opened their border with New Brunswick, allowing New Brunswick and PEI residents to freely travel to the province without having to self-isolate.

 On April 13, 2021, the Bubble's reopening was delayed until May 3, 2021, due to a resurgence of cases.

 During this period, the French territory of Saint Pierre and Miquelon requested to be part of the bubble, although this was unsuccessful.

-Following a travel ban on outside travellers by PEI and Nova Scotia, the reopening date of the bubble has been postponed indefinitely once again.
+Following a travel ban on outside travellers by PEI and Nova Scotia, the reopening date of the bubble was postponed indefinitely once again.
 Nova Scotia Premier Rankin saying that the bubble was "clearly not going to happen".

-On May 27, 2021, PEI announced reopening plans for the province and the plan stated that on June 27, 2021, Atlantic Canadians with one dose of vaccine would be allowed travel freely without a need for a 14-day isolation.
+On May 27, 2021, PEI announced reopening plans for the province and the plan stated that on June 27, 2021, Atlantic Canadians with one dose of the vaccine would be allowed travel freely without a need for a 14-day isolation.
 However, later that day Premier Blaine Higgs of New Brunswick announced that the bubble would fully reopen on July 1, 2021, to all Atlantic Canadians vaccinated or not.
-In addition, PEI would open to all travellers from outside Atlantic Canada who are fully vaccinated without the need for self-isolation on August 8, 2021.
+In addition, PEI would open to all travellers from outside Atlantic Canada who were fully vaccinated without the need for self-isolation on August 8, 2021.

 Newfoundland and Labrador suspended their part in the Atlantic Bubble on September 30, 2021, due to an increase in cases in the Atlantic Region, as well as their own change in epidemiology.
 Health officials also announced new travel restrictions for those with one dose of a Health Canada approved COVID-19 vaccine.
-Partially vaccinated travellers will have the same restrictions as unvaccinated travellers, and will have to isolate for two weeks.
-However, those who are partially vaccinated may request to be tested for COVID-19 on days 7 through 9 of their isolation.
+Partially vaccinated travellers were to have the same restrictions as unvaccinated travellers, and would have to isolate for two weeks.
+However, those who were partially vaccinated could request to be tested for COVID-19 on days 7 through 9 of their isolation.

 Rules

 At the beginning of the pandemic, peace officers restricted movement between provinces in the Atlantic region.
 After the agreement to begin the bubble, officers stayed on the border and checked identification for those travelling between provinces.
 Residents of each of the four provinces are allowed to travel freely amongst member provinces.
-Travellers from outside of the member provinces are asked to provide proof of plans to quarantine for 14 days.
-They are also screened for COVID-19 symptoms.
-New Brunswick, which borders Quebec is the only province with a land border to restrict vehicular traffic.
-Each province has different rules for entering the province for travellers from outside the Atlantic Bubble.
-Air travellers are screened for COVID-19 and asked for proof of plans to quarantine for 14 days.
+Travellers from outside of the member provinces were asked to provide proof of plans to quarantine for 14 days.
+They were also screened for COVID-19 symptoms.
+New Brunswick, which borders Quebec was the only province with a land border to restrict vehicular traffic.
+Each province had different rules for entering the province for travellers from outside the Atlantic Bubble.
+Air travellers were screened for COVID-19 and asked for proof of plans to quarantine for 14 days.